 To do this, we need to reduce our reliance on cars and move to more sustainable ways of travel like walking, cycling and public transport.
 We also need a shift away from using high-polluting vehicles – choosing cleaner, greener options, like electric.
 Transporting goods by road to more planet-friendly options like rail will also help reduce the negative impact.

 If each one of us made small changes to the way we get about Greater Manchester – travelling less and making short journeys on foot or by bike – it would make a huge difference!

 Encouraging and enabling people to make active and sustainable travel choices is central to Greater Manchester’s vision for a fully integrated, London-style transport system – the ‘Bee Network’.
 Work has started to accelerate this shift to greener, more environmentally friendly modes.

-The city-region is set to deliver the UK’s largest Cycling and Walking network and is expanding and enhancing public transport.
+The city-region is set to deliver the UK’s largest cycling and walking network which will be complemented by the roll-out of the new Bee Network Cycle Hire scheme later this year, following the current trial in selected locations.
+We are also is expanding and enhancing public transport.
 This means new and improved interchanges, stops and stations, improved Metrolink capacity and bringing bus services back under local control so that everyone has access to better buses with simpler fares and ticketing.

 The city-region also has an ambitious vision for electric vehicles (EVs).
 The UK plans to phase out the sale of new petrol and diesel vehicles by 2030.
 That’s a big change for drivers, and we’re committed to help people make the switch to electric.
 We want people who need to drive in Greater Manchester to buy an electric vehicle with confidence, knowing that they can recharge it quickly and easily.
 And we’ve got a plan to get there.